 And once we reckon we’re doing pretty good, we may not even ever give things a second thought.
 We surely won’t examine our conscience concerning it.
 But in those gray areas, we also don’t think to ask, “Lord, what do You want me to do here, with this person, this situation, these circumstances?”

 This is going to be a hard one today.
 Let’s take the time to consider a painful or hurtful situation or relationship and then ask our Lord, “What do You want me to do?”

 At the very, absolute least, I guarantee turning all the pain, hurt, and resentment over to Him will be a factor.
 I can also guarantee, and you know I’m right here, He’s going to ask us to pray.
-Our first thought is that we have to pray for the people involved and pray that we can forgive, but there may be another prayer asked us.
+Our first thought is that we have to pray for the people involved and pray that we can forgive, but there may be another prayer here as well.

 Have you ever heard of praying for a “Holy forgetfulness?”

 A prayer of Holy Forgetfulness is a very humbling prayer; a prayer that asks for a forgetfulness of the pain related to the offense.
 It’s humbling because we are asking God to move us aside, to allow this incident or these people to go on by us, do you know what I’m saying?

 We are asking to be permanently removed from the painful situation and all emotions involved.
 As you can guess, this is a prayer the enemy HATES!
 If you detach and ‘forget’ the pain involved in a situation, that pain, that person, that situation, no longer has any hold on you.

 When something no longer has a hold, our emotions cannot be stirred up by the mention or thought of that person or incident.
 All those mental conversations–you know you have them, mine happen in the shower or while driving–all those conversations won’t be plaguing us any longer.
 We can get back to conversing with God instead.